alx-melnichuk/gelenium-ui/README.md

 #### Basic

 The GlnSelect component is a form control.
-It includes: label, option list and help text.
+It includes: a label, a list of options, and a help text.
 It comes in three versions:

 - with an outline (exterior="outlined" - default)